-After the code component is added to a field in model-driven app, you can now configure portals to use the code component in the basic form.
-Once you configure the code component on an basic form, ensure you configure table permission to allow Read access to Web Resource table for the portal users before they can see the component on the portal page.
+After the code component is added to a field in a model-driven app, you can configure portals to use the code component in the basic form.
+Once you configure the code component on a basic form, ensure you configure table permission to allow portal users Read access to the Web Resource table before they can see the component on the portal page.

-To add code component to an basic form:
+To add a code component to a basic form:

 Open Portal Management app.

-Select the basic form you want to add the code component to.
+Select the basic form to which you want to add the code component.